needle-mirror/com.unity.sentis/Documentation~/create-an-input-tensor.md

 ## Create multiple inputs

-If a model needs multiple input tensors, you can create a dictionary that contains the inputs.
+If a model needs multiple input tensors, create a dictionary that contains the inputs.

 For example:

 ```
 Dictionary<string, Tensor> inputTensors = new Dictionary<string, Tensor>()